material-motion/material-motion/specifications/expressions.md

 ### Expression helper methods

-APIs that accept intentions could also accept Expressions.
+APIs that accept plans could also accept Expressions.
 This reduces the need to resolve the expression at the call site.

     target.addExpression(Gesture().draggable())